Standard of living: Factors considered by scholars

-Measurement

 Standard of living is generally measured by standards such as inflation-adjusted income per person and poverty rate.
 Other measures such as access and quality of health care, income growth inequality, and educational standards are also used.
 Examples are access to certain goods (such as the number of refrigerators per 1000 people), or measurement of health such as life expectancy.
 It is the ease by which people living in a time or place are able to satisfy their needs and/or wants.

 There is also the biological standard of living, which pertains to how well the human biological organism fares in its socio-economic environment.
 It is often measured by the height of a population.

 The idea of a 'standard' may be contrasted with the quality of life, which takes into account not only the material standard of living but also other more intangible aspects that make up human life, such as leisure, safety, cultural resources, social life, physical health, environmental quality issues.